apalache-mc/apalache/json-rpc/README.md

  - `"TRACE"`: A concrete trace that follows the symbolic path constructed so far.
    There may be multiple such traces.
 This call returns the trace that was found by the SMT solver.
- - `"VIEW"`: The value of the view operator.
-The name of this operator must be specified in the `view` field of the `loadSpec` method.
-There may be multiple such values.
-This call returns the view of the model that was found by the SMT solver.
- - TBD: More kinds to be added in the future.
+ - `"OPERATOR"`: A value of the operator whose name is given in `operator`.
+This name must be exported in the `loadSpec` method, unless it is also used in the standard operators such as `Init`, `Next`, and the invariants.
+The operator `operator` MUST be side-effect free, that is, this operator may not refer to primed variables.
+   Currently, only nullary operators are supported, that is, operators without any parameters.

+Importantly, since the values are evaluated for **a model** of the current context, the SMT solver may return different models on different calls.
+Apalache fixes SMT seeds to default values, to make the model checker deterministic.
+You can further experiment with different SMT seeds by following the instructions in [SMT randomization][].

 **Precondition.** No preconditions.